Mon April 28 2008 — e-mail Manfred — e-mail Hasna — sound of Mali, Jimmy Yacouba Soubeiga

 We stay 2 weeks in the Auberge.
 For the boys Daniel and David, just a year old, this is then already more then 20 days in Africa.
 Enough time for them to get accustomed we wish to think but diarrhea has been an issue right from the beginning.
 Dirty fingers, from crawling around, sucking on overripe mangoes, eating bananas without taking the skin off.
 However they are in undeniably good shape, have eaten and drunk really well always.
 4 huge dogs in the auberge make life very exiting for them and Aisha, our nanny here is an angel.
 We would find many more Aishas and other nannies on our way but none would be as good as this one.

-Africa Mali, Bamako, Aisha and twins Daniel and David, or: How to carry twins?
-With a tissue, cloth.
+Aisha and twins Daniel and David, or: How to carry twins?
+With a cloth.

 Aisha and Daniel and David.

-Hasna and Assa, Daniel and David eating cous-cous, Bamako, Mali.
+Hasna and Aisha, Daniel and David eating cous-cous.

 Eating cous-cous...